Gokilp/Java-_Dsa_-Notes/Linux/Linuxcommand.md

 mkdir   // make a new floder

-mkdir folder/floder   // create a folder inside a folde of commands
+mkdir folder/folder   // create a folder inside a folder of commands

-mkdir -p  folder/new folder / floder // create a middle of  folder of file path
+mkdir -p  folder/new folder / folder // create a middle of  the folder of file path

 touch // create a new File

 cp copying file new file // copy file to another file

-cp -R  copying file new file  // -r used copy all the sub directories of folder
+cp -R  copying file new file  // -r used to copy all the subdirectories of the folder

 mv target source file  // move  select current file select to moved location